Tomires/thesis-masters/motivation.md

 ### Example task list

-1. Load Wine dataset from a csv file
+1. Load Wine dataset from a csv file.
-2. Create a scatter plot
+2. Create a scatter plot.
-3. Assign attributes on spatial axes
+3. Assign attributes onto spatial axes.
-4. Map attribute to color
+4. Map attribute to color.
-5. Slice one of the spatial axes
+5. Slice one of the spatial axes.

 ### ParaView